Is it difficult for you to maintain friendly or romantic relationships?

 Answer the following question:

-What position are your relationship in, in your priority list?
+What position is your relationship in, in your priority list?

 It’s clear that there’ll be different relationships and different places, but right now I’m speaking about those that are important to you.